 Happiness is a mindset.
 It doesn’t take money or circumstances to make you happy.
 It takes attitude and gratitude.
 Don’t let the fear of the outcome (good or bad) keep you from taking the journey.
 Whether it works out or not, you’re still living.
 If you don’t try, you’ll never gain any experience or learn any lessons.
 You won’t know what makes you happy until you test yourself.
 Don’t wait.
 Start now.

 Have you allowed any of these examples to hold you back?
+Are you waiting for something?
 Do you recognize any of these “symptoms” in other people?
 I’d love to hear what you think.
 Discuss in the comments section.